zzzprojects/docs/entityframework-classic.net/pages/features/bulk-insert.md

 Try it: [NET Core](https://dotnetfiddle.net/KHmNWf) | [NET Framework](https://dotnetfiddle.net/hfbiys)

-> HINT: Performance may differ from a database to another.
+> HINT: Performance may differ from one database to another.
 A lot of factors might affect the benchmark time such as index, column type, latency, throttling, etc.

 ### Why BulkInsert is faster than SaveChanges?
 Inserting thousands of entities for an initial load or a file importation is a typical scenario.

 The `SaveChanges` method makes it quite impossible to handle this kind of situation due to the number of database round-trips required.
-The `SaveChanges` perform one database round-trip for every entity to insert.
+The `SaveChanges` performs one database round-trip for every entity to insert.
 So, if you need to insert 10,000 entities, 10,000 database round-trips will be performed which is **INSANELY** slow.

-The `BulkInsert` in counterpart requires the minimum database round-trips possible.
+The `BulkInsert` on the other hand requires the minimum database round-trips possible.
 For example, under the hood of SQL Server, a `SqlBulkCopy` is performed to insert 10,000 entities which is the most effective tactic available.

 ## Real Life Scenarios